irmen/Pyro4/docs/source/install.rst

     one way to extract it is to use the (free) `7-zip <http://www.7-zip.org>`_ archive utility.

-If you want you can also obtain the source directly from Github: https://github.com/irmen/Pyro4
+If you want you can also obtain the source directly from Github: https://github.com/irmen/Pyro4 The source for Serpent is also available there: https://github.com/irmen/Serpent

 Stuff you get in the distribution archive